 All manuscripts undergo peer review with at least two independent referees.
+Advances in Geosciences performs a single-blind peer review.
+However, it is up to the referees to reveal their identity.

 Once a manuscript has been registered, the author will receive a manuscript number from the online editorial support system, the Copernicus Office Editor, and will be asked to upload the manuscript files as described in the manuscript submission section.